Have you ever wondered if there are any Canon 270EX II accessories that really work sell and won't cost you an arm and a leg?

 It's one of the Canon 270EX II Accessories that will fit on many different Canon speedlites.

 Enjoy these Canon equipment reviews and remember to be grateful for all of the choices we have and also the amazing technological advances that have made digital photography so much fun and easy to learn.
+There are related Speedlite 270EX posts listed below my signature or use the search box below.

 The 270EX is my favorite flash gun.
 I admit I don't use if for my professional portrait set-ups.